 How to Use a Nail Grinder

-It takes most dogs a little while to be acclimated to the noise and vibrations of a nail grinder, so you’ll probably need to spend a while getting them used to the new experience.
+- It takes most dogs a little while to be acclimated to the noise and vibrations of a nail grinder, so you’ll probably need to spend a while getting them used to the new experience.

-Once a week or so, sit with your dog’s paw in your lap, and slowly use the grinder to grind a small amount of the nail, being sure to move it over the tip in a sweeping motion.
+- Once a week or so, sit with your dog’s paw in your lap and slowly use the grinder to grind a small amount of the nail, being sure to move it over the tip in a sweeping motion.
 This will give a smooth, rounded finish to the nail and prevent it from catching on things.

-- While using, it’s normal for the grinder to heat up, so don’t do it for extended periods – simply perform in small bursts until your dog’s nails are suitably shortened.
+- While using, it’s normal for the grinder to heat up, so don’t do it for extended periods – perform in small bursts until your dog’s nails are suitably shortened.

-9 Best Dog Nail Grinders
+Our Top 9 Best Dog Nail Grinders

 1. Dremel Pet Grooming Kit

-|Dremel Pet Grooming Kit 7020-PGK, 6V, Dog Nail Care Set with 4 Sanding Discs, Safe...||Buy on Amazon|
+|Dremel 7020-PGK Pet Nail Grinder, Quiet Electric Dog Nail File Care Set with 4 Sanding Discs, Safe...||Buy on Amazon|

 The price is slightly higher than some alternatives, but you’re getting a lot for your money.